 - The District cannot and will not offer maintenance, troubleshooting, or repair of any personal equipment.

 - All devices using our Internet connection will send their traffic through our content filter.
 The use of personal VPNs to redirect traffic or bypass filtering is blocked.

 Student devices may connect to the guest wireless network to access Internet resources.
 From this network, students cannot access their network private folders, nor can they access internal educational software.
-Students may access their school email and other applications such as Schoology, Google Apps, and Naviance from their own device.
+Students may access their school email and other applications such as Google Apps, Canvas, Edgenuity, and Naviance from their own device.